AntoinetteW/ent-ds-del-2-1-end-to-end-example-ds-deloitte-03192019/README.md

 ## Summary Statistics (Categorical Columns)

 Sometimes you might also want summary statistics for a categorical column.
 A categorical column is one that contains text, but only certain possible values.
-For example, if you were filling out a form to describe your conpany, you might have a drop down list for "company type" and "state of incorporation".
-Those would be categorical columns.
-An example of a field that is not a categorical column would be the company name or the street address.
+For example, if you were filling out a form to describe a company, you might have a drop down list for "company type" and "state of incorporation".
+Those would be categorical columns because there are only so many types of corporate entities and only so many US states.
+An example of a field that is not a categorical column would be the company name or the street address because almost every company has a different name and street address.

 Let's have a look at the "EntityType" field.
 Lets start by getting a list of all the different values and the number of records with each value by using the `value_counts()` method: